Webstrates/Webstrates/README.md

 =====
 Webstrate serves (and creates) any named webpage you ask for.
-Simply navigate your browser* to http://localhost:7007/[some_page_name] Now any changes you make to the DOM (ie. through the developer tools of the browser) will be persisted and distributed to any other clients that may have the page open.
+Simply navigate your browser* to http://localhost:7007/[some_page_name] Now any changes you make to the part of the DOM enclosed by the `DIV` with class `document` (ie. through the developer tools of the browser) will be persisted and distributed to any other clients that may have the page open.

 * Webstrate is currently only tested to work in Chrome Version 37.0.2062.120